kubermatic/kubermatic/docs/proposals/kubelb.md

 **Agent**

-The agent watches for Services of type LoadBalancer/NodePort in the tenant cluster.
-In the tenant cluster itself for each service with type LoadBalancer a NodePort is allocated by default.
+The agent watches for Services of type LoadBalancer/NodePort in the user cluster.
+In the user cluster itself for each service with type LoadBalancer a NodePort is allocated by default.
 The agent creates a TCPLoadBalancer CRD inside the LB cluster.

 The agent watches for node changes like "remove", "add" and failures and will update all TCPLoadBalancer CRD accordingly.